Philipp Lahm: 2014 World Cup and retirement

 On 6 September 2013, Lahm was awarded his 100th cap for the Germany national team in a 3–0 win over Austria during qualification for the 2014 World Cup.

 On 16 June 2014, Lahm started for Germany in central midfield in their first match of the 2014 FIFA World Cup, a 4–0 defeat of Portugal in Salvador, and remained in the position for the other two group games and the round of 16 match against Algeria.

 Lahm reverted to right back for the quarter-final against France, and remained there in Germany's 7–1 victory over Brazil in the semi-final.
 On 11 July 2014, Lahm was named on the 10-man shortlist for FIFA's Golden Ball award for the tournament's best player.

 On 13 July 2014, Lahm led Germany to a World Cup victory, a 1–0 win against Argentina in the final, the fourth time Germany have won the competition and the first for a reunified Germany.
 Fritz Walter, Franz Beckenbauer, and Lothar Matthäus had skippered West Germany to the World Cup title.

 On 18 July 2014, Lahm, at the age of 30, announced his retirement from international football.
 He had scored five goals in 113 appearances.
 On 2 September 2014, Bastian Schweinsteiger succeeded Lahm as captain of the Germany national team.

+Other football activities

 Germany Euro 2024

 On 8 December 2017, Lahm was named honorary ambassador for Germany's bid to host the UEFA Euro 2024.
 Lahm was a UEFA Euro 2020 ambassador and later became the tournament director for UEFA Euro 2024.
 In August 2022, Lahm criticised the awarding of the 2022 FIFA World Cup to Qatar, citing human rights violations in the country and claimed that he would boycott the tournament.